csiro-fair/marimba/docs/pipeline.md

 - `_import()`:
   - This method manages the importation of raw data into a designated Marimba Collection.
 It is designed to be implemented for a single import source, such as a folder on a hard disk or a mounted external storage device.
-    Core Marimba orchestrates the application of this method across each Pipeline for every specified import source within the Collection.
+    Core Marimba orchestrates the execution of this method across each installed Pipeline for every specified import source within the Collection.
   - The primary function of this method is to ensure that all raw data files are correctly transferred into the designated Collection directory, ready for subsequent processing stages.
 During this step, there is also the option to implement hierarchical directory structuring and renaming of files to enhance data organization.